Analysis | What’s really missing from the anti-Trump GOP effort

-But on Thursday, we found out that Duncan will apparently follow the path of the vast majority of high-profile GOP Trump critics like himself: to the exits.
+But on Thursday, we found out Duncan apparently will follow the path of the vast majority of high-profile GOP Trump critics like himself: to the exits.

 The Atlanta Journal-Constitution’s Greg Bluestein reports that Duncan will probably not seek reelection in 2022, instead focusing on a new “GOP 2.0” group aimed at moving the party in a different direction.